a16z/helios/README.md

 `--data-dir` or `-d` sets the directory that Helios should use to store cached weak subjectivity checkpoints in.
 Each network only stores the latest checkpoint, which is just 32 bytes.

+`--checkpoint-fallback` or `-f` sets the checkpoint fallback url.
+This is only used if the checkpoint provided by the `--checkpoint` flag is too outdated for Helios to use to sync.
+If none is provided and the `--load-checkpoint-fallback` flag is not set, Helios will error.

+`--load-checkpoint-fallback` or `-l` enables weak subjectivity checkpoint fallback.
+For example, say you set a checkpoint value that is too outdated and Helios cannot sync to it.
+If this flag is set, Helios will query all network apis in the community-maintained list at [ethpandaops/checkpoint-synz-health-checks](https://github.com/ethpandaops/checkpoint-sync-health-checks/blob/master/_data/endpoints.yaml) for their latest slots.
+The list of slots is filtered for healthy apis and the most frequent checkpoint occuring in the latest epoch will be returned.
+Note: this is a community-maintained list and thus no security guarantees are provided.
+Use this is a last resort if your checkpoint passed into `--checkpoint` fails.
+This is not recommened as malicious checkpoints can be returned from the listed apis, even if they are considered _healthy_.

+`--help` or `-h` prints the help message.

 ### Configuration Files

 All configuration options can be set on a per-network level in `~/.helios/helios.toml`.
 Here is an example config file:
 ```toml
 [mainnet]